Blackberries and Yellow Cake Trifle with Raspberry Icing and Whipped Cream

 Basically a trifle dessert is cake, icing or pudding, sweetened whip cream and fruit.
 And best of all, it presents an appearance as a impressive dessert you spent hours on.
 Not just that, it tastes like you spent hours making it.

 Making a trifle is more of a process than a recipe.
 Although, I do recommend making your own whipped cream and not using the stuff from the plastic tub.
 Store bought cake is okay to start with.
 You don't always need to begin with a baking disaster.

 Here's how you do it.

 You will need cake or cupcakes broken into pieces.
-You can use angle food cake, pound cake, gingerbread cake or your own home baked chocolate or yellow cake.
+You can use angel food cake, pound cake, gingerbread cake or your own home baked chocolate or yellow cake.
 Pudding or icing to compliment the cake.
 Fresh whipped cream and fresh fruit such as berries, peaches, cherries, or bananas.